 The story of why Bridget exists and what it unexpectedly became.

 Every AI has a point of view.
 Ask GPT a hard question and it answers confidently.
 Ask Claude the same question and it answers differently — also confidently.
-Ask Gemini and get a third answer.
+Ask Gemini and get a third.
 All three are plausible.
 None of them tells you where they disagree or why.

 Bridget was built to solve that problem.
 Not by picking a winner — but by making the models argue, synthesize, and converge.
 The disagreements are the product.
 The consensus, earned through adversarial critique, is more trustworthy than any single model's answer.